-E-commerce's meteoric rise has been a boon to retailers who can offer shoppers a simple customer experience through desktop or mobile devices.
-According to Statista, retail e-commerce sales worldwide for 2021 were \$5.0 trillion and this figure is forecast to grow by 50 percent over the next four years, reaching about 7.4 trillion dollars by 2025.
+The global e-commerce market was \$5.7 trillion in 2022, and the industry is expected to grow significantly in the coming years with no signs of slowing down.
+Market specialists expect a compound annual growth rate of 27.43% from 2023 to 2028: according to data from Statista, the market is expected to reach \$6.5 trillion in 2023.
 While many sectors have found ways to increase revenue through e-commerce, e-commerce is still plagued by issues that cut into profits and negatively impact the bottom line, such as customer returns, low consumer conversion, and associated restocking and shipping costs.